thumbliner/thumbliner/toys.md

 ---

-> “The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.”<br>
+> “The superior pilot uses his superior judgment to avoid situations which require the use of his superior skill.”<br>
-> — F. Scott Fitzgerald
+> — Frank Borman

 ---